kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

   resize evaluation and additionally introducing potential for race-conditions and version skew issues and complex state reconciliation across the Scheduler and Kubelet.

+### WAS Integration Alternatives

+#### Coordinated Group-Level Resize Preemption (Deferred)

+* **Description**: When an assigned pod belonging to a `PodGroup` transitions to `Deferred`, enqueue the entire `PodGroup` into `scheduleOnePodGroup`.
+Enforce a readiness guard in `PreFilter` comparing the number of `Deferred` members against `spec.schedulingPolicy.gang.minCount` (with a 5s settling window to account for sequential multi-pod `PATCH` skew), and execute atomic all-or-nothing multi-node preemption across all resizing members of the gang.
+* **Why Deferred**:
+  1. **Lack of Established Use Cases**: Real-world distributed training workloads typically run in a pod-per-node topology or scale individual pods independently; there is no concrete production demand yet for coordinated in-place resizing across an entire gang.
+  2. **Coordination Complexity & Edge Cases**: Obeying `minCount` for an already running `PodGroup` introduces subtle edge cases (e.g., active pods dropping below `minCount`, mixed `Deferred` and unscheduled pods sharing the same parent group, and timer management for sequential patches) that are not justified without proven user demand.

 ### Node-Level Preemption Policy API Options